 Drive Modernization Part III 1305 to PowerFlex 525

 This post is the third in a series of drive migration blogs, helping you find the right drive to replace one that has served you well.
-This installment will guide you through converting a 1305 drive to PowerFlex 525 series.
-Other titles in this series include “Drive Modernization Part I 1336Plus to PowerFlex 750,” “Drive Modernization Part II 1336Plus to PowerFlex 525,” "Drive Modernization Part IV PowerFlex 70 to PowerFlex 525," and "Drive Modernization Part V PowerFlex 700 To PowerFlex 750."
+This installment will guide you through converting a 1305 to PowerFlex 525 drive.
+Other titles in this series include:

 Avoid Legacy Drive Failure

-Before we delve into converting your 1305 drive to PowerFlex 525, let’s review 2-wire vs. 3-wire control.
+Before we delve into converting your 1305 to PowerFlex 525 drive, let’s review two-wire vs. three-wire control.

-Quickly, let’s review 2-wire control concepts.
-Allen-Bradley traditionally uses the term “Run” for a 2-wire control term.
+Quickly, let’s review two-wire control concepts.
+Allen-Bradley traditionally uses the term “Run” for a two-wire control term.
 “Run Forward” and “Run Reverse” are used for two-wire bi-polar control.

 © Rockwell Automation®

-A 3-wire control uses a momentary switch versus the two-wire control.
-Some applications and environments require 3-wire control.
+A three-wire control uses a momentary switch versus the two-wire control.
+Some applications and environments require three-wire control.
 Either method works, so it becomes a matter of preference as to which control method you choose to standardize.

 © Rockwell Automation